 - 1. Release all air pressure from air tank.
-See "To Drain Tank" in the Maintenance section. - 2.
-Unplug unit. - Using an adjustable wrench loosen outlet tube nut at air tank and pump.
-Carefully move outlet tube away from check valve. - 4.
+See "To Drain Tank" in the "Maintenance" section. - 2.
+Set the On/Auto/Off lever to "Off" and unplug unit. - 3.
+Using an adjustable wrench loosen outlet tube nut at air tank and pump.
+Carefully move outlet tube up away from check valve. - 4.
 Using an adjustable wrench loosen pressure relief tube nut at air tank and pressure switch.
 Carefully move pressure relief tube away from check valve. - Unscrew the check valve (turn counterclockwise) using a 7/8" open end wrench.
-Note the orientation for reassembly.

-- 6. Unscrew elbow fitting from the check valve (turn counterclockwise) using an adjustable wrench.
-Note the orientation of the elbow fitting for reassembly. - Using a screwdriver, carefully push the valve disc up and down.
-NOTE: The valve disc should move freely up and down on a spring which holds the valve disc in the closed position, if not the check valve needs to be cleaned or replaced.
+Note the orientation for reassembly. - Using a screwdriver, carefully push the valve disc up and down.
+NOTE: The valve disc should move freely up and down on a spring which holds the valve disc in the closed position, if not the check valve needs to be cleaned or replaced. - Clean or replace the check valve.
+A solvent, such as paint or varnish remover can be used to clean the check valve.

-- 8. Clean or replace the check valve.
-A solvent, such as paint or varnish remover can be used to clean the check valve. - 9.
-Apply sealant to the check valve threads.
-Reinstall the check valve and elbow fitting (turn clockwise). - 10.
+- 8. Apply sealant to the check valve threads.
+Reinstall the check valve (turn clockwise). - 9.
 Replace the pressure release tube.
-Tighten nut. - 11.
-Replace the outlet tube and tighten nut. - 12.
+Tighten nuts. - 10.
+Replace the outlet tube and tighten nuts. - 11.
+Replace shrouds. - 12.
 Perform the Break-in Procedure.
-See "Break-in Procedure" in the Operation section.
+See "Break-in Procedure" in the "Operation" section.